• Disease Overview

 Introduction

-GSS is classified as a transmissible spongiform encephalopathy (TSE) or a prion disease.
+GSS disease is classified as a transmissible spongiform encephalopathy (TSE) or a prion disease.
 Prion diseases are caused by the accumulation of misfolded prion protein in the brain.
-Two other prion diseases, Creutzfeldt-Jakob disease (CJD) and fatal familial insomnia (FFI), may also occur as a result of variations of the PRNP gene, although some prion diseases occur in the absence of a genetic variation.
-Generally, prion disorders are characterized by long incubation periods and short clinical duration, which means the abnormal prions may be build up for many years (long incubation period), but once symptoms begin the disorder rapidly worsens.
+Two other prion diseases, Creutzfeldt-Jakob disease (CJD) and fatal familial insomnia (FFI), may also occur because of variants in the PRNP gene, although some prion diseases occur in the absence of a gene variant.
+Generally, prion disorders are characterized by long incubation periods and short clinical duration, which means the abnormal prions may build up for many years (long incubation period), but once symptoms begin the disorder rapidly worsens.

 • Next section >